 - Pinpoints the size and shape of abnormalities with more precision.

-Both women and men can get breast cancer.
-Breast cancer is the second most common cancer in women in the US.
+Breast cancer affects all sexes and is the second most common cancer in women in the US.
 It is also a leading cause of death from cancer.
 Men have a very small amount of breast tissue right under the nipple.
-While rare, men’s breast tissue can develop cancer, just like a woman's breast.

 You may be more likely to get breast cancer if you:

 - Have had breast cancer or some non-cancerous breast diseases.

 - Have a family history of breast or ovarian cancer (especially mother, sister, or daughter, but also from other relatives on either your father’s or mother’s side).